Check your rights as an agency worker

 You should write to their agency to ask why.
 Your agency must reply within 28 days.
 If you’re still not happy, talk to an adviser.

-You’ll have the same employment rights as all employees, including the right to:
+You’re an employee of your agency.
+You’ll have most of the same employment rights as all employees as soon as you’re employed, including the right to:

 - not be dismissed by your agency because you’ve asked or complained about certain legal rights - check what you can do if your agency treats you unfairly

 - unpaid time off for emergencies - check the rules about getting time off work to deal with emergencies

 You’re usually also entitled to statutory notice pay if your agency dismisses you.
 You aren’t entitled to it if you’ve been working for the agency for less than 3 months and the work you were employed for isn’t meant to last more than 3 months.
 Check the rules about notice pay.

 After you’ve been employed by the same agency for 2 years

 - not be unfairly dismissed - check if you’ve been unfairly dismissed

 - be given the reason for your dismissal in writing - check what to do if you haven’t had a written explanation for your dismissal

 - redundancy pay - check how much redundancy pay you should get